baked figs with blue cheese

 Any blue cheese will do.
 Not too sure about goat’s cheese because I’m not a huge fan of it, but do go ahead and try.
 Blue will be sharper though which is what you need to break through the sweetness of the fig, balsamic and all.

-- two to three figs per person (Bursa figs are especially adorable, and large)
+- two to three figs per person (Bursa if available)

 Preheat the oven to 200C/400F/gas 6.

 Trim the figs and cut a cross in each to about halfway down the fruit.
-Put them on a baking tray and drizzle with the oil, balsamic and honey.
-Bake for about 10 minutes and then crumble a good chunk of cheese in each fruit, pressing into the cut.
+Put them in a baking dish and drizzle each with the oil, balsamic and honey.
+Bake for about 10 minutes, remove from the oven and crumble a good chunk of cheese in each fruit, pressing into the cut.

-Bake for another 5 to 10 minutes until the cheese has melted and the figs have released some juice onto the tray.
+Return the dish into the oven and bake for another 5 to 10 minutes until the cheese melts and the figs open up and release juice into the dish.